Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Background

-Here we recall some results around conjugate and factor substitution subshifts.
-Two general results are the next ones. \begin{theorem}[\cite{durand2000linearly}] Subshift topological factors of substitution systems are topologically conjugate to substitution subshifts. \end{theorem} \begin{theorem}[\cite{durand1999substitutional}] There exist finitely many subshift topological factors of a substitution subshift up to topological conjugacy. \end{theorem} Deciding when two substitution systems are topologically conjugate or semi-conjugate (one is a factor of the other) is a problem recently solved (the conjugacy problem follows from the second one by coalesence of substitution subshifts). \begin{theorem}[\cite{durand2018decidability}] For two uniformly recurrent substitution subshifts $(X,T)$ and $(Y,T)$, it is decidable wheter they are semi-conjugate.
+\end{definition} \begin{theorem}[see \cite{lind_marcus_1995}, Theorem 6.2.9] A function $\pi: X \longrightarrow Y$ is a sliding block code if and only if it is continuous and commutes with the shift map $T$. \end{theorem} For substitution subshifts we have the next two general results. \begin{theorem}[\cite{durand2000linearly}] Subshift topological factors of substitution systems are topologically conjugate to substitution subshifts. \end{theorem} \begin{theorem}[\cite{durand1999substitutional}] There exist finitely many subshift topological factors of a substitution subshift up to topological conjugacy. \end{theorem} Deciding when two substitution systems are topologically conjugate or semiconjugate (one is a factor of the other) is a problem recently solved (the conjugacy problem follows from the second one by coalesence of substitution subshifts). \begin{theorem}[\cite{durand2022decidability}] For two uniformly recurrent substitution subshifts $(X,T)$ and $(Y,T)$, it is decidable wheter they are semiconjugate.
 Moreover, if $(Y,T)$ is aperiodic, then there exists a computable constant $r$ such that for any factor $\pi: X \longrightarrow Y$ there exist $k\in \Z$ and a factor $\pi':X \longrightarrow Y$ of radius less than $r$, such that $\pi = T^k\circ \pi'$. \end{theorem} It is tempting to think we may list all factors from a given substitution system, but the radius $r$ in the last result depends strongly on the factor system.
-On the other hand, in the constant length case, this is partially solved: it is possible to give the list of all factors of constant length (see \cite{coven2017topological,durand2018decidability}).
+On the other hand, in the constant length case, this is partially solved: it is possible to give the list of all factors of constant length (see \cite{coven2017topological,durand2022decidability}).
 Examples of conjugate substitution systems to the Thue-Morse subshift which are not constant length are given in \cite{dekking2014structure}. \begin{theorem}[\cite{dekking2014structure}] There exist infinitely many non-constant length, primitive, injective substitutions with Perron-Frobenius eigenvalue equal to 2, conjugate to the Thue-Morse substitution. \end{theorem} \begin{example} Consider the substitutions $\zeta_1$ and $\zeta_2$ defined below.
 Both are conjugate to the Thue-Morse substitution.
-The substitution $\zeta_3$ (doubling period) defines a non trivial topological factor.
+The substitution $\zeta_3$ (period doubling) defines a non-trivial topological factor.

 \end{example}